Attorney's Note

 (b) The municipal governing body may, by ordinance, define factors in addition to those listed in par. (a) which constitute management of premises.

 (2) Operators’ licenses; “Class A,” “Class B,” “Class C,” and other premises.
 Except as provided under ss.
-125.07 (3) (a) 10. and 125.51 (10), no premises operated under a “Class A” or “Class C” license or under a “Class B” license or permit may be open for business, and no person who holds a manufacturer’s or rectifier’s permit may allow the sale or provision of taste samples of intoxicating liquor on the manufacturing or rectifying premises as provided in s.
-125.52 (1) (b) 2., unless there is upon the premises either the licensee or permittee, the agent named in the license or permit if the licensee or permittee is a corporation or limited liability company, or some person who has an operator’s license and who is responsible for the acts of all persons selling or serving any intoxicating liquor to customers.
+125.07 (3) (a) 10. and 125.51 (10), no premises operated under a “Class A” or “Class C” license or under a “Class B” license or permit may be open for business, and no person who holds a brewer’s permit, manufacturer’s or rectifier’s permit, or winery permit may allow the sale or provision of taste samples of intoxicating liquor on the brewery premises, manufacturing or rectifying premises, winery premises, or any retail outlet operated by the brewer, manufacturer, rectifier, or winery under s.
+125.29 (7), 125.52 (4), or 125.53 (3), unless there is upon the premises either the licensee or permittee, the agent named in the license or permit if the licensee or permittee is a corporation or limited liability company, or some person who has an operator’s license and who is responsible for the acts of all persons selling or serving any intoxicating liquor to customers.
 An operator’s license issued in respect to a vessel under s.
 125.51 (5) (c) is valid outside the municipality that issues it.
 For the purpose of this subsection, any person holding a manager’s license issued under s.
 125.18 or any member of the licensee’s or permittee’s immediate family who has attained the age of 18 shall be considered the holder of an operator’s license.
-No person, including a member of the licensee’s or permittee’s immediate family, other than the licensee, permittee or agent may serve or sell alcohol beverages in any place operated under a “Class A” or “Class C” license or under a “Class B” license or permit unless he or she has an operator’s license or is at least 18 years of age and is under the immediate supervision of the licensee, permittee or agent or a person holding an operator’s license, who is on the premises at the time of the service.
+No person other than the licensee, permittee, or agent may serve or sell alcohol beverages in any place operated under a “Class A” or “Class C” license or under a “Class B” license or permit, or serve or sell intoxicating liquor on brewery premises, manufacturing or rectifying premises, winery premises, or any retail outlet operated by a brewer, manufacturer, rectifier, or winery under s.
+125.29 (7), 125.52 (4), or 125.53 (3), unless he or she has an operator’s license, is considered to have an operator’s license under this subsection, or is at least 18 years of age and is under the immediate supervision of the licensee, permittee, or agent or a person holding an operator’s license, who is on the premises at the time of the service.

 (2m) Use by another prohibited.